How to Send Mass DMs on Twitter Safely in 2026

 - Best days: Tuesday through Thursday

-- Best times: 9-11 AM and 1-3 PM (recipient's timezone)
+- Best times: 9 to 11 AM and 1 to 3 PM (recipient's timezone)

-- Avoid: Weekends, late nights, major holidays
+- Avoid: weekends, late nights, major holidays

 Handle Responses Properly